aws-samples/sample-scribe-ai/README.md

 |____iac          # Terraform Infrastructure As Code (IAC)
 |____events       # Python code for running async events
 | |____shared     # Symbolic link to ../shared code
+|____voice        # TypeScript Lambda for voice interview processing
 ```

 - The `iac` directory contains the Terraform Infrastructure as Code (IaC) to deploy the full app stack
 - The `web` directory contains the Python code for the web application
 - The `events` directory contains the Python code for handling asynchronous events
+- The `voice` directory contains the TypeScript Lambda function for voice interview processing with Nova Sonic
 - The `shared` directory contains Python code that is shared between `web` and `events`.
 This code is symlinked into both the `web` and `events` directories to make it easier to reference.
 This means that when you change code in `./shared` it's immediately reflected in both `./web/shared` and `./events/shared`.

 ### 3. Deploy cloud infrastructure